Russia default flag

 • The need for medical assistance; and

-• Confirmation if loudspeakers will be used.
+• Confirmation of whether loudspeakers will be used.

 The notification must be submitted to an executive body of the Russian territorial subdivision or a local self-governance body 10-15 days before the event.
 The only exceptions are that notifications for group pickets may be submitted up to 3 days in advance, while notifications are not needed at all for individual pickets.

 According to Federal Law No. 367-FZ of October 11, 2018, organizers are required to inform citizens and provide a written notification to the authorities at least one day in advance if an event is canceled.
 This requirement is difficult to fulfill when last-minute disruptions occur.
-Article 20.23 of the Code of Administrative Offenses provides for administrative liability for organizers of public events that do not fulfil this obligation, as well as those that file a notification that does not indicate the event’s purpose.
+Article 20.23 of the Code of Administrative Offenses provides for administrative liability for organizers of public events that do not fulfill this obligation, as well as those that file a notification that does not indicate the event’s purpose.

 Time, Place, and Manner Restrictions